International Women's Day: The experiences of women working in research

 To mark this year’s theme, ‘Balance for Better’, two of our tireless researchers share their experiences working in academia – a demanding yet extremely rewarding field – as they help the Black Dog Institute achieve its mission of creating a mentally healthy world.

-Professor Colleen Loo is a clinician, psychiatrist and researcher based at Black Dog Institute and St George Hospital, working at the cutting edge of novel treatments for psychiatric disorders.
+UNSW School of Psychiatry Professor Colleen Loo based at The Black Dog Institute, is a clinician, psychiatrist, researcher and Professorial Fellow based at The Black Dog Institute, working at the cutting edge of novel treatments for psychiatric disorders.
 For over 25 years, she has navigated the complexities of research to establish herself as a trusted leader in the field of non-invasive brain stimulation techniques.
 She is also investigating the use of ketamine for severe treatment-resistant depression.